kayla014/TripBuddy/README.md

 ## Project Purpose

 TripBuddy was developed as part of my Bachelor of Science in Information Technology studies at Eduvos.
-The project provided practical experience in designing and developing an Android application while applying software engineering and database concepts.
+The project provided practical experience in designing and developing an Android application while applying software engineering, database and mobile application development concepts.

 ## Key Learning Outcomes